 C. Special Amenities (Optional) This Section is for optional use of the HA.
 It is designed to collect additional information about other positive features of the unit that may be present.
 Although the features listed below are not included in the Housing Quality Standards, the tenant and HA may wish to take them into consideration in decisions about renting the unit and the reasonableness of the rent.
 Check/list any positive features found in relation to the unit.
-1. Living Room High quality floors or wall coverings Working fireplace or stove Balcony, patio, deck, porch Special windows or doors Exceptional size relative to needs of family Other: (Specify) 4.
-Bath Special feature shower head Built-in heat lamp Large mirrors Glass door on shower/tub Separate dressing room Double sink or special lavatory Exceptional size relative to needs of family Other: (Specify) 2.
-Kitchen Dishwasher Separate freezer Garbage disposal Eating counter/breakfast nook Pantry or abundant shelving or cabinets Double oven/self cleaning oven, microwave Double sink High quality cabinets Abundant counter-top space Modern appliance(s) Exceptional size relative to needs of family Other: (Specify) 5.
-Overall Characteristics Storm windows and doors Other forms of weatherization (e.g., insulation, weather stripping) Screen doors or windows Good upkeep of grounds (i.e., site cleanliness, landscaping, condition of lawn) Garage or parking facilities Driveway Large yard Good maintenance of building exterior Other: (Specify) Other Rooms Used for Living High quality floors or wall coverings Working fireplace or stove Balcony, patio, deck, porch Special windows or doors Exceptional size relative to needs of family Other: (Specify) 6.
-Disabled Accessibility Unit is accessible to a particular disability.
-Yes No Disability D. Questions to ask the Tenant (Optional) 1.
-Does the owner make repairs when asked?
-Yes No 2.
-How many people live there?
-3. How much money do you pay to the owner/agent for rent? \$ mmary/Comments (Optional) description of each Item which resulted in a rating of "Fail" or "Pass wit th Comments."
-Tenant ID Number Inspector Date of Inspection (mm/dd/yyyy) Address of Inspected Unit Type of Inspection initiai 🗌 Speciai 🗌 Reinspec tion 🗌 Item Number r Reason for "Fall" or "Pass with Comments" Rating
+Living Room High quality floors or wall coverings Working fireplace or stove Balcony, patio, deck, porch Special windows or doors Exceptional size relative to needs of family Other: (Specify) 4.
+Bath Special feature shower head Built-in heat lamp Large mirrors Glass door on shower/tub Separate dressing room Double sink or special lavatory Exceptional size relative to needs of family Other: (Specify) Kitchen Dishwasher Separate freezer Garbage disposal Eating counter/breakfast nook Pantry or abundant shelving or cabinets Double oven/self cleaning oven, microwave Double sink High quality cabinets Abundant counter-top space Modern appliance(s) Exceptional size relative to needs of family Other: (Specify) 5.
+Overall Characteristics Storm windows and doors Other forms of weatherization (e.g., insulation, weather stripping) Screen doors or windows Good upkeep of grounds (i.e., site cleanliness, landscaping, condition of lawn) Garage or parking facilities Driveway Large yard Good maintenance of building exterior Other: (Specify) 3.
+Other Rooms Used for Living High quality floors or wall coverings Working fireplace or stove Balcorry, patio, deck, porch Special windows or doors Exceptional size relative to needs of family Other: (Specify) Disabled Accessibility Unit is accessible to a particular disability.
+Disability No D. Questions to ask the Tenant (Optional) Does the owner make repairs when asked?
+Yes No How many people live there?
+Previous editions are obsolete Pa age 6 of 7 form HUD-52580 (3/2001) ref Handbook 7420.8

+E. Inspection Summary/Comments (Optional) Provide a summary description of each item which resulted in a rating of "Fail" or "Pass with Comments."
+Tenant ID Number Inspector Date of Inspection (mm/dd/yyyy) Address of Inspected Unit Type of Inspection Initial Special Reinspection Item Number Reason for "Fall" or "Pass with Comments" Rating